Terry Dene: Personal life

-Dene married his fellow pop singer Edna Savage in 1958.
+Dene married fellow pop singer Edna Savage in 1958.
 They later divorced.

-He married and divorced another three times, including to the late Evelyn Patrick, (formerly the wife of Phil Silvers), from 1967- 1970.
+He married and divorced another three times, including to Evelyn Patrick (formerly the wife of Phil Silvers), to whom he was wed from 1967 to 1970.

-He is now settled with an Italian countess, Lucia Liberati, whom he met in London in 2000.
+Dene subsequently settled with an Italian countess, Lucia Liberati, whom he met in London in 2000.

 More recent appearances

 Dene appeared on Juke Box Heroes in 2011, broadcast by BBC One, in a condensed biopic of his life.
 He played in September 2004 at the Rock 'n' Roll Weekend Festival in Chippenham, alongside Little Richard, the Comets, and Charlie Gracie.
 In February 2005, Dene appeared in the Best of British magazine dedicated to British music, and on 2 November 2006, as a 'mystery guest' on series 19, episode 2 of Never Mind the Buzzcocks.

 He performed at the 100 Club in London in October 2007, January 2008 and January 2010, in commemoration of the first Six-Five Special, where he was a regular guest.
 Dene also performed on 29 February 2008 at Borough Green Rock 'n' Roll Club, backed by Dave Briggs' New Ravens, and appeared in Pop Britannia, broadcast by BBC Four.

-Dene featured in the British Music Experience, at the O2 Arena in Greenwich, which is an exhibition dedicated to the history of British popular music in the UK over the past 60 years.
+Dene featured in the archival British Music Experience, which was first exhibited at the O2 Arena in Greenwich starting in 2009.